wdi-appstars/aisle_tou/README.md

 # aisle_tou app
 Pair Programmers: Matt Herron and Sonju Walker

-Aisle Tou is a personalized internet food and beverage shopping app that delivers your groceries to your home or bussiness.
+Aisle Tou is a personalized internet food and beverage shopping app that delivers your groceries to your home or business.

 #### App Technologies
 1. Sinatra